Lake Superior and Ishpeming 33

-Lake Superior and Ishpeming Railroad No. 33 is a preserved SC-1 class 2-8-0 "consolidation" type steam locomotive originally built by the Baldwin Locomotive Works in April 1916 for the Munising, Marquette and Southeastern Railway as No. 44.
-In 1924, the MM&SE was purchased by the Lake Superior and Ishpeming Railroad and the locomotive was renumbered to 33.
-It served the LS&I by pulling heavy iron ore trains until it was retired from revenue service in 1962.
+Lake Superior and Ishpeming Railroad 33 is a preserved SC-1 class "Consolidation" type steam locomotive, built by the Baldwin Locomotive Works (BLW) in April 1916 for the Munising, Marquette and Southeastern Railway as No. 44.
+In 1924, the MM&SE was purchased by the Lake Superior and Ishpeming Railroad (LSI) and the locomotive was renumbered to 33.
+It served the LS&I by pulling heavy iron ore trains until it was retired from revenue service in 1957.
 The following year, it was sold to the Marquette and Huron Mountain tourist railroad to operate in excursion service, but instead sat idle in Marquette.

 In 1965, No. 33 was purchased by the founders of the Hocking Valley Scenic Railway in Ohio.
 Rebuilt to operating condition, No. 33 ran on the HVSR for many years before being sidelined in 1996 for an FRA-required overhaul that couldn't be accomplished.
-In 2003, No. 33 was traded to the Ohio Central Railroad and was overhauled for some occasional excursion runs between 2005 and 2008.
+In 2003, No. 33 was traded to the Ohio Central Railroad (OHCR) and was overhauled for some occasional excursion runs between 2005 and 2008.
 The locomotive briefly operated again around the Age of Steam Roundhouse between 2018 and 2020.
-As of 2023, No. 33 is sidelined, awaiting to go through a 1,472-day inspection.
+As of 2025, No. 33 is sidelined, awaiting to go through a 1,472-day inspection.

 History

-Original service life
+Design and revenue service

-The Munising, Marquette and Southeastern Railway was a short-line railroad that was incorporated in 1911 in the central Upper Peninsula of Michigan alongside the Lake Superior and Ishpeming Railroad.
+The Munising, Marquette and Southeastern Railway was a short-line railroad that was incorporated in 1911 in the central Upper Peninsula of Michigan alongside the Lake Superior and Ishpeming Railroad (LS&I).
 At its height, the railroad operated 140 miles of trackage, which was used to help the timber operations then active in northern Michigan.
-In the mid-1910s, when World War I broke out, the LS&I and MM&SE designed and ordered a new class of 2-8-0 "consolidation" types from the Baldwin Locomotive Works of Philadelphia, Pennsylvania; the LS&I ordered three while the MM&SE only ordered one.
+In the mid-1910s, when World War I broke out, the LS&I and MM&SE designed and ordered a new class of 2-8-0 "consolidation" types from the Baldwin Locomotive Works (BLW) of Philadelphia, Pennsylvania; the LS&I ordered three while the MM&SE only ordered one.
 The MM&SE locomotive was No. 33, which was numbered 44 at the time.
 It was needed to haul the long and heavy iron ore drags from the Princeton-Gwinn ore district, which was then producing much high-grade ore, to Marquette.
 The terrain between this district and Marquette, the ore port, was somewhat different than the 1.6% grade between Negaunee and Ishpeming, in that there were two heavy but shorter grades through and out of Gwinn and one longer six-mile grade between Little Lake and Carlshend, where it was necessary to "double" the hill, despite the force of No. 44's tractive effort of 55,900 pounds.
 No. 44, as well as the LS&I locomotives quickly became the world's most powerful 2-8-0s, and they were nicknamed "hogs".